AlaaProg/fwPy/README.md

 # [fwPy](https://alaaprog.github.io/fwPy/)
-### A very simple framework you designed using the werkzeug and jinja2 library on MVC technology
+### A very simple framework I designed using the werkzeug and jinja2 library on MVC technology

 ### Controller
 controller/index.py